Clement127001/book-wise/design/apiDesign.md

 # API design

-- maintain the borrow requrest, is the most important thing
+- maintain the borrow request, is the most important thing

 ## User flow